Land reform

-Land reform is a form of agrarian reform involving the changing of laws, regulations, or customs regarding land ownership.
+Land reform (also known as agrarian reform) involves the changing of laws, regulations, or customs regarding land ownership, land use, and land transfers.
+The reforms may be initiated by governments, by interested groups, or by revolution.

+Land reform is often considered a contentious process, as land is a key driver of a wide range of social, political and economic outcomes.
+The structure and distribution of land rights has been linked to state formation, economic growth, inequality, political violence, and identity politics, making land reform highly consequential for the long-term structures of society.

+Overview

 Land reform may consist of a government-initiated or government-backed property redistribution, generally of agricultural land.
 Land reform can, therefore, refer to transfer of ownership from the more powerful to the less powerful, such as from a relatively small number of wealthy or noble owners with extensive land holdings (e.g., plantations, large ranches, or agribusiness plots) to individual ownership by those who work the land.
 Such transfers of ownership may be with or without compensation; compensation may vary from token amounts to the full value of the land.

 Land reform may also entail the transfer of land from individual ownership—even peasant ownership in smallholdings—to government-owned collective farms; it has also, in other times and places, referred to the exact opposite: division of government-owned collective farms into smallholdings.
-The common characteristic of all land reforms, however, is modification or replacement of existing institutional arrangements governing possession and use of land.
+The common characteristic of all land reforms is modification or replacement of existing institutional arrangements governing possession and use of land.
 Thus, while land reform may be radical in nature, such as through large-scale transfers of land from one group to another, it can also be less dramatic, such as regulatory reforms aimed at improving land administration.

-Nonetheless, any revision or reform of a country's land laws can still be an intensely political process, as reforming land policies serves to change relationships within and between communities, as well as between communities and the state.
-Thus even small-scale land reforms and legal modifications may be subject to intense debate or conflict.